danielbachhuber/wp-cli-helpscout-docs-parser/readme.md

 # WPCLI Help Scout Documentation Parser

 Authors on ThemeForest are required to build an offline documentation for each theme we publish.
-I was tired of having to maintain 2 different documentations ( online and offline ) so I've built this little add-on that generates an offline documentation by grabbing articles on Help Scout docs sites.
+I didn't see the need of having to maintain 2 different documentations ( online and offline ) so I've built this little add-on that generates an offline documentation by grabbing articles on Help Scout docs sites.

 **This is a WPCLI add-on - you must install WPCLI to use this**.